patiernom/todo/README.md

 - Component‑driven development (CDD): build the UI as a system of isolated components with living documentation and visual test cases.

 ### Architecture and Tooling Rationale
-The backend pairs a mature Node.js web framework with Prisma to create a predictable, type‑safe foundation.
+The backend pairs a mature Node.js web framework with an ORM to create a predictable, type‑safe foundation.

+[Hapi](https://hapi.dev/), a robust, modular framework, handles routing, validation, and middleware ergonomics while staying out of the domain’s way.
+It features a first‑class plugin system (server.register) so capabilities can be added or removed as small, isolated modules; route‑level pre-handlers (pre) let you compose reusable guards, lookups, and validation before a handler runs; and authentication/authorization are configured via strategies and schemes, making it straightforward to drop in JWT, session, or OAuth support through a tiny plugin that registers the strategy and optional route decorators.

-The framework handles routing, validation, and middleware ergonomics while staying out of the domain’s way.
-Prisma contributes a declarative schema, safe migrations, and an auto‑generated client that fits naturally with TypeScript.
+[Prisma](https://www.prisma.io/) contributes a declarative schema, safe migrations, and an auto‑generated client that fits naturally with TypeScript.
 The trade‑off is adopting the framework’s conventions and Prisma’s query model, which is repaid through consistent DX, safer schema evolution, and a single source of truth for data models.

 Data is persisted in PostgreSQL to benefit from standards compliance, reliability, and excellent tooling.
 For tests, isolated schemas (or namespaced databases) allow integration runs that don’t bleed state across cases.
 Migrations execute before tests so what’s exercised reflects production reality.
 Although database tests are slower than pure unit tests, the additional confidence in query shape and persistence logic justifies the cost.
+For a simple project this database is overkill, but this stack is designed to scale to larger projects.
+However, it is possible to use a different database backend for Prisma, such as SQLite, or choose a non-relational database like MongoDB, or use another ORM.
+For local development or prototyping, it would also be possible to use a JSON file database with solutions like [lowdb](https://github.com/typicode/lowdb).

 On the frontend, Vue 3 and Vite focus on speed and maintainability.
 Composition API encourages encapsulated logic in composables and components, leading to better reuse and clearer boundaries between behavior and presentation.